Compliance with laws and regulations

 The divisions are responsible for implementing the Group-wide principles and directives.
 The compliance organisation consists of a Group Compliance Officer and divisional and local compliance officers.
 These officers help the divisional and local management to implement the directives and serve as contact persons for the employees.

-Employees may report any breaches of our Code of Conduct, the Human Rights Statement or directives to their line managers or the compliance organisation.
+Employees may report any breaches of our Code of Conduct, the Human Rights Statement or policies to their line managers or the compliance organisation.
 Alternatively, employees or third parties may report actual or suspected serious breaches anonymously through our online whistleblower system.
-It is ensured that any actual or suspected compliance breaches are investigated and decided by unbiased persons.
+It is ensured that any actual or suspected compliance breaches are investigated and decided by impartial persons.

 Supply chain – sound procurement practices